 As board certified lactation consultants we provide expert level services to help a parent reach their breastfeeding/feeding goals.
 The consultant will serve as a

 resource for parents by providing accurate, evidence-based information and practical support.
-The lactation consultant uses their knowledge and experience to assess your situation to come up with a plan that best meets your individual needs and goals.
+The lactation consultant uses their knowledge and experience to assess your situation to develop a plan that best meets your individual needs and goals.

 Common issues include, but are not limited to:

 What should I expect during a lactation consultation?

 A visit with Bliss Lactation lasts about 1.5-2 hours and begins with taking a full history (general health, pregnancy, birth, any previous breastfeeding history), listening to your feeding experience from birth to present, discussion of your

 During our time together the IBCLC will observe breastfeeding/chestfeeding/bottle feeding, make adjustments to positioning as needed to help facilitate optimal feeding, offer a breast exam if indicated, weigh your baby using a state of the art infant medical scale (both a naked weight and pre and post feed/transfer weight), offer an oral exam for your baby to assess oral motor function, provide assistance with any tools you're using or may need to use, and address all of your questions and concerns.

 How is your fee determined?

 Fees for services include ongoing support such as phone and email follow-up, research as needed, selecting additional resources for you, a visit summary sent to additional members of your healthcare team, either billing your insurance directly or providing a completed claim form to submit to insurance, all in addition to the hours we spend together.
 On average, we spend about 5-10 hours working for each family per visit.

 Will my insurance cover your services?

-For all other insurance plans we provide a claim form for you to submit to your insurance company for possible reimbursement.
+For out-of-pocket clients we provide a claim form for you to submit to your insurance company for possible reimbursement.
 Payment in full (cash, check, or

 credit card/HSA card) is typically due at the time of service.
 We fully acknowledge that lactation services can often be an unexpected yet much needed expense and we will work with you to provide a flexible payment plan if

 needed-please don’t hesitate to ask about this.